 - The service had systems in place to protect people from abuse and avoidable harm.
-People told us they felt safe using the service, comments from relatives included "She is safe, I am very satisfied with the personal care she receives."
-And all risk assessments were done.
-The carers made sure the correct checks and things were in place in her home to keep her safe." - •.
-Staff knew what to do and to whom to report if they had any concerns about people's safety. - A member of staff told us, "We can see from people's behaviour when something is wrong and we will report it."
+People told us they felt safe using the service, comments from relatives included "My aunt is very vulnerable and feels safe with her carers who arrive on time", and "The carers treat Dad very well, he is happy and safe in their care." - •.
+Staff knew what to do and to whom to report if they had any concerns about people's safety. - A member of staff told us, "It our duty to keep people safe and report any concerns immediately."